BaseMax/StudentGraphQLTS/README.md

 npm start
 ```

-Once the server is running, you can access the GraphQL API at http://localhost:4000/graphql.
+Once the server is running, you can access the GraphQL API at `http://localhost:4000/graphql`.

 ## Configuration

 Before running the project, you need to configure the following settings in the .env file:

-- DATABASE_URL: This is the connection URL for the PostgreSQL database.
-Replace postgres with your database username and password, and localhost:5432/student?schema=public with your database host and port.
+- `DATABASE_URL`: This is the connection URL for the PostgreSQL database.
+Replace postgres with your database username and password, and `localhost:5432/student?schema=public` with your database host and port.

-- SECRET_KEY: Set this to a secure secret key for your application.
+- `SECRET_KEY`: Set this to a secure secret key for your application.

-- MAIL_HOST: The hostname or IP address of the mail server.
+- `MAIL_HOST`: The hostname or IP address of the mail server.

-- MAIL_PORT: The port number for the mail server.
+- `MAIL_PORT`: The port number for the mail server.

-- MAIL_USER: The username or email address used to authenticate with the mail server.
+- `MAIL_USER`: The username or email address used to authenticate with the mail server.

-- MAIL_PASSWORD: The password for the mail server authentication.
+- `MAIL_PASSWORD`: The password for the mail server authentication.

 ## Testing